PKopel/traffic-operator/README.md

 configured in `TrafficWatch` CR.
 Network usage metrics are provided by [Node Exporter](https://prometheus.io/docs/guides/node-exporter/) `DaemonSet` deployed by the operator on [startup](internal/initializers/node_exporter.go). `TrafficWatch` CRs also contain specification of a `Deployment` that is being created and managed by the Traffic Operator.
+The deployment is created after two reconciliations to allow for gathering traffic data.

 ### Traffic generator